asimay/SDC-Traffic-Sign-Classifier/writeup_template.md

 Class 28 with 4.24%

+the output Top 5 Softmax Probabilities For Each Image is as below:

+![alt guess][image13]

 The correct class would have been class 3, speed limit (60 km/h).
 It seems that the very blurriness of the pic confused the network.
 This is acceptable.
 Using clearly and recognizable traffic sign images from internet should improve this situation.

-the output Top 5 Softmax Probabilities For Each Image is as below:

-![alt guess][image13]
+Thank you.